-Many students dream of working abroad.
-It’s new and exciting.
-It’s a great way to acquire language skills and to prepare for work in globalizing world.
-Thayer Career Services will help you evaluate your goals, and will connect you to the best resources to determine if working abroad is right for you.
+Choosing to spend time abroad is a great way to acquire language skills and to prepare for work in globalizing world.
+Thayer Career Services will help you evaluate your goals, and will connect you to the best resources so you can determine if this is the right path for you.

 - Goabroad.com: comprehensive international education and alternative travel resource

 To off-set the cost of living, short term positions—working at a restaurant or vineyard, farm or ranch work, or being an au pair—is one of the best ways to experience a full immersion.

 - BUNAC: The British Universities North America Club is the leading resource for students and recent graduates in this category

 Teaching English as a Foreign or Second Language (TEFL or TESL) is a great opportunity to spend more time abroad (anywhere from a few months to more than two years).
 Programs are available at different academic levels, and for certified or non-certified teachers, though a college degree is typically required as well as some teaching/tutoring experience.

 - University of Michigan Work Abroad: comprehensive site covering each of the topics listed above

 - Council on International Educational Exchange - CIEE provides quality programs and services for individuals, employers, communities and educational institutions.

 - International Internship Directory: search for any type of internship anywhere in the world